MrNimbus777/Nested-Binary-Format/README.md

 ## Instalation

-Just dowload the `nested_binary_format.jar/nested_binary_format.jar` in your working directory following the rightsteps for installing a local lib for yuor Java project manager (Gradle, Maven...)`
+Just dowload the `nested_binary_format.jar/nested_binary_format.jar` in your working directory following the right steps for installing a local lib for your Java project manager (Gradle, Maven...)

 ---